ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Introduction

-  While Express.js is great frameworks for making a node.js REST APIs it doesn't offer you any clue for organizing your node.js project.
+  Express.js is great frameworks for making a node.js REST APIs however it doesn't gives you any clue on how to organizing your node.js project.

-  And it may sound silly but this is a real problem, the correct organization of your project will avoid duplication of code, improve stability and potentially will help you scale your services if is doing correctly.
+  While it may sound silly, this is a real problem.

+  The correct organization of your node.js project structure will avoid duplication of code, will improve stability, and potentially, will help you scale your services if is done correctly.

-  This is extense research from my years of experience dealing with poor structured node.js project and bad patterns, countless hours of refactoring code and moving things around.
+  This posts is extense research, from my years of experience dealing with poor structured node.js project, bad patterns, and countless hours of refactoring code and moving things around.

   If you need help to align your node.js project architecture, just drop me a letter at santiago@softwareontheroad.com